Toronto Real Estate Agent Dispute and Litigation Lawyers

 Why Gilbertson Davis LLP

-We regularly advise and represent agents, brokers, sellers, buyers and other affected by the sale of land, on urgent equitable remedies and the law of damages.
-Our lawyers have experience in trials and appeals, and important and complex motions, including for injunctions and summary judgment.
+Gilbertson Davis LLP has lawyers who advise and represent agents, brokers, sellers, buyers and other affected by the sale of land, on urgent equitable remedies and the law of damages.
+These lawyers have experience in trials and appeals, and important and complex motions, including for injunctions and summary judgment.

 Related Practice Index